From after-school tutoring to beautifying city streets, serving the community is at

 campus in Midtown St. Louis.
-Micah students make a commitment to serve at a specific Micah service site once a week for at least a full semester, contributing two-three hours of service a week and a total of at least 30 hours of service per semester.
+Micah students make a commitment to serve at a specific Micah service site once a week for at least a full semester, contributing two-three hours of service a week for a total of at least 30 hours of service per semester.
 Small groups of students travel together using university vehicles to these service sites.
 Students choose their service sites from those listed below based on their interests and availability.
 The program also provides optional large group service Micah students Maria Garcia, Matt Udani and Cielo Dela Rosa helping out a city neighborhood